AlexTanui/Superhero/README.md

 ## Author:

-This API was created by Ernest Hanson.
+This API was created by Alex Tanui.